 Dataflow Gen2 pricing for Data Factory in Microsoft Fabric

-Dataflow Gen2 enables you to leverage a low-code interface and 300+ data and AI-based transformations, letting you transform data easier and with more flexibility than any other tool.
+Dataflow Gen2 enables you to leverage a low-code interface with 300+ data and AI-based transformations, letting you transform data easier and with more flexibility than any other tool.
 Dataflow Gen2 is authored using the familiar Power Query experience that’s available today across several Microsoft products and services such as Excel, Power BI, Power Platform, Dynamics 365 Insights applications, and more.
-Once you publish a dataflow, the dataflow definition is generated - this is the program that will run once the dataflow is refreshed to produce tables in staging storage and/or output destination.
+Once you publish a dataflow, the dataflow definition is generated - this is the program that runs once the dataflow is refreshed to produce tables in staging storage and/or output destination.
 During refresh, the definition of a dataflow is used by the dataflow engine to generate an orchestration plan, manage resources, and orchestrate execution of queries across data sources, gateways, and compute engines, and to create tables in either the staging storage or data destination.

 The diagram shown here captures the various components of the Data Factory Dataflow Gen2 architecture, including the Lakehouse used to stage data being ingested, and Warehouse artifact used as a compute engine and means to write back results to staging or supported output destinations faster.
-When Warehouse compute cannot be used, or when staging is disabled for a query, the Mashup Engine will extract, transform, or load the data to staging or data destinations.
+When Warehouse compute can't be used, or when staging is disabled for a query, the Mashup Engine will extract, transform, or load the data to staging or data destinations.
 You can learn more about how Dataflow Gen2 works in this blog post here: Data Factory Spotlight: Dataflow Gen2.

 When you refresh or publish a Dataflow Gen2 item, Fabric Capacity Units are consumed for the following engines.

-• Standard Compute: You're charged for it based on the query evaluation time across all your Dataflow queries ran through the Mashup engine.
+Standard Compute: You're charged for it based on the query evaluation time across all your Dataflow queries ran through the Mashup engine.

 Dataflow Gen2 pricing model